Linear seesaw mechanism from dark sector: Phenomenology

-An alternative interesting scenario is to have one of the neutral scalars of the dark sector to be the LDP and hence the DM candidate.
 Scenarios with a scalar DM candidate have been well studied within the framework of generalized scotogenic or inert doublet models~\cite{LopezHonorez:2006gr,Hirsch:2013ola,Restrepo:2019ilz,Avila:2019hhv,Kang:2019sab,CarcamoHernandez:2020ehn,Hernandez:2021zje,Hernandez:2021iss,CarcamoHernandez:2022vjk}.
 This DM possibility can arise in our present model by assuming that the LDP is the lightest among the neutral scalar particles $D_{1}$, $D_{2}$, $D_{A_1}$, $D_{A_2}$, and lighter than the heavy neutral Majorana fermions $F_i$.
+In the following discussion, we take small doublet-singlet mixing angles so that $D_{A_1}$, taken as the DM candidate, is mainly the imaginary part of the neutral component of the dark doublet $\eta$.
+Such a scalar DM candidate would scatter off a nuclear target through Higgs boson exchange in the $t$-channel.
+This gives rise to a direct Higgs portal dark-matter detection mechanism that can be used to probe the coupling parameter characterizing the $H_1^{2}D_{A_1}^{2}$ interaction.

-In the following discussion, we consider $D_{A_1}$ to be the DM candidate, which is mainly the imaginary part of the neutral component of the dark doublet $\eta$. { We assume that the main coannihilation channels for the DM candidate lead to a pair of SM particles, as shown in Fig.~\ref{fig:figDMscalar}.
-For instance, the coannihilation into the triplet scalars can be neglected by assuming $\lambda_{11}$ and $\lambda_{12}$ to be very small}.
-Fig.~\ref{fig:figDMscalar} includes the annihilation of a pair of scalar DM particles into (i) a pair of SM fermions or bosons via the $s$-channel exchange of the SM Higgs boson $H_1$ (first diagram of Fig.~\ref{fig:figDMscalar}), (ii) a pair of SM Higgs boson via the $t$-channel exchange of the dark scalar (second diagram of Fig.~\ref{fig:figDMscalar}) and (iii) a pair of $W/Z/H_1$ via the contact interactions (third and fourth diagrams of Fig.~\ref{fig:figDMscalar}).
-The corresponding annihilation cross sections are given as \cite{Bhattacharya:2016ysw},
+We assume that the main coannihilation channels for the DM candidate lead to a pair of SM particles as well as charged and the neutral components of the scalar triplet, as shown in Fig.~\ref{fig:figDMscalar}.
+In this benchmark scenario, we take all dark sector quartic couplings except $\lambda_{6,7,11}$ to be small.
+Thus, the dominant contributions to the DM coannihilation are shown in Fig.~\ref{fig:figDMscalar}.
+The corresponding annihilation cross sections are given as \cite{Hambye:2009pw,Bhattacharya:2016ysw},